U.N. in Geneva

-Geneva is the European headquarters of the United Nations, the primary seat of several of its specialized and affiliated agencies, and the center of many of its global responsibilities.
-This unique field intensive places you in the historic Palais des Nations, the original home of the League of Nations, now the hub of international activity and the setting for hundreds of year-round meetings and conferences.
-Here, you will meet and will be briefed by senior U.N. officials, diplomats, key representatives of governments, and staff members of non-governmental organizations on topics such as human rights, peace and security, world trade, development, refugees, world health, women and gender, children, climate change and natural disasters, international labor issues, and humanitarian assistance.
+Geneva is the European headquarters of the United Nations, the primary seat of several of its specialized and affiliated agencies, and the center of many of its global mandates.
+This gloabl field intensive places you in the historic Palais des Nations, the original home of the League of Nations, the hub of international activity and the setting for hundreds of year-round meetings and conferences.
+Here, you will meet and will be briefed by senior U.N. officials, diplomats, and staff members of non-governmental organizations on topics such as human rights, peace and security, world trade, development, refugees, world health, women and gender, children, climate change and natural disasters, international labor issues, and humanitarian assistance.

 Off-Site Visits and Activities/Meetings May Include (Final itinerary TBA):